devzeebo/devzeebo.github.io/posts/exceptionsAreExceptional.md

       .ToList();

     if (carts.Count == 0) {
+      // or a CartNotFoundException
       throw new BusinessLogicException("Cart not found");
     }
     if (carts.Count > 1) {
+      // maybe an AmbiguousCartException?
       throw new BusinessLogicException("More than one cart with id found");
     }